-Laurel Sisler is a behavioral health leader specializing in clinical practice, supervision and training, and consulting.
+Laurel Sisler is a behavioral health leader specializing in clinical practice and supervision, training, and consulting.
 She is a former director of behavioral health programs at UNC Family Medicine.
 As director, she transformed the organization from a referral-based to a population health model, extended the team’s reach by growing the program budget, staff, and patients served, and added new services including consulting and weight management.

-As a licensed clinical addictions specialist and social worker, she uses a strengths-based approach to help individuals make sustainable positive changes through individual and group therapy.
+As a licensed clinical addictions specialist and social worker, Laurel uses a strengths-based approach to help individuals make sustainable positive changes through individual and group therapy.
 In addition to her clinical work, she supervises new clinicians, trains clinicians on best practices in behavioral health, and consults for behavioral health organizations.

 Laurel grew up in Ontario, Canada, and currently lives in Hillsborough, NC with her husband and two children.
 Her hobbies include hiking, cycling, and porch-sitting.